kaquino22/BrasilCovidViewerReactNormal/README.md

-# BrasilCovidViewerReactNormal
+# BrasilCovidViewerReact
-Aplicação em React versão não nativa.
+React application to show covid19 cases in brazil, made for studies